July 17th, 2020 | Can You Marry Research With Entrepreneurship?

 It can lead to many mental traps and cultural clashes.
 But, if you have an intuition that this is the direction for you, then perhaps some of the strategies mentioned above will work for you.
 Good luck!

-And if you consider going in the entrepreneurial direction as a researcher, the main differences between the entrepreneurship and academia are covered in the book, “What Is out There for Me?
+And if you consider going in the entrepreneurial direction as a researcher, the main differences between entrepreneurship and academia are covered in the book, “What Is Out There for Me?
 The Landscape of Post-PhD Career Tracks.“

 Please cite as: